axemorgan/wedding-site/content/sections/ceremony.md

 ##### Attire

-Keeping in mind that it will be a hot summer day, dress as formal as you want.
-But... we'd like to keep things __smart casual__ at least.
+Keeping in mind that it will be a hot summer day, dress as formal as you want, but we'd like to keep things __smart casual__ at least.
 (Yeah, we had to [google that](https://www.saratoga.com/images/infographic-dress-codes.jpg) too.)

 Bottom line, be cool ❄️, *be cool* 😎, and be you!

 ##### Food